 - If you can’t remember your Apple ID password, reset it here

-- If you can’t remember your security questions to reset your Apple ID password, call 800-APL-CARE (800-275-2273) to see if there are any other options to recover your account
+- If you can’t remember your security questions to reset your Apple ID password, call 800-APL-CARE (800-275-2273) or reach out via support.apple.com to see if there are other options to recover your account

-- If all of the above fail, visit an Apple Store with proof of purchase where they can usually remove the Activation Lock, but the device will be erased in the process
+- In countries where the new Activation Lock tool isn’t available, visit an Apple Store with proof of purchase, it may be possible remove the Activation Lock, but the device will be erased in the process

-Outside of the steps above, there aren’t really any ways to get around Activation Lock on iPhone and iPad.
-There are instances of third-party companies popping up who offer iOS device unlocking services like GrayShift.
+Outside of the steps above, there aren’t really any ways to disable Activation Lock on Apple Devices.
+There are instances of third-party companies popping up who offer device unlocking services like GrayShift.
 However, these options are usually cost thousands of dollars, are often intended for law enforcement, and Apple can render the exploits useless with a software update.

 One exception is DriveSavers, who claims to have a consumer focused unlocking service for Apple devices.
 However, no pricing is listed on the website, and we can’t vouch for it in any way.
 Keep in mind most other third-party “unlocking services” will either be scams or temporary fixes.

-The best solution is to work through the four steps above to recover your Apple ID and get around the Activation Lock legitimately.
+The best solution is to work through the four steps above to recover your Apple ID and disable Activation Lock legitimately.